projecte-aina/spacy/README.md

 ## Lemmatization

-Adaptation of French lemmatizer, using inhouse-developed word lists and corpus frequencies
+Adaptation of French lemmatizer, using  word lists and corpus frequencies developed in house.

 ## Named Entity Recognition